 Honestly, I don’t think that most veterinarians think that they are part of the problem at all (I’m not ever sure that some think that cost of care is an issue).
 In veterinary discussions, I often hear things like, “Well, the client wanted the treatment,” or, “They won’t be happy unless I do everything.”
-And I think, in some cases, those things may be true.
-It turns out that human physicians sometimes justify expensive and/or unnecessary procedures using exactly the same lines of thinking.
-In fact, if you do “everything,” it’s something of a win:win situation, because if the patient gets better, the doctor gets the credit, but if the patient gets worse, the doctor can say that he or she did everything possible.
+In some cases, perhaps those things are true.
+And it turns out that human physicians sometimes justify expensive and/or unnecessary procedures using exactly the same lines of thinking.
+You see, if you do “everything,” it’s something of a win:win situation, because if the patient gets better, the doctor gets the credit, but if the patient gets worse, the doctor can say that he or she did everything possible.

 But, according to the study, there’s just one problem with these lines of justification: they mostly aren’t true.
 Costs don’t keep rising simply because people keep demanding more expensive treatments.
-I mean, really, are you out there asking to spend as much money as possible on treating your horse?
-And in human medicine, as it turns out, the biggest reason that costs keep going up is not patient demand (in veterinary medicine, it would be client demand, of course), it’s differences in physician beliefs about how well a particular therapy works.
+Really, are you out there asking to spend as much money as possible on treating your horse?
+In human medicine, as it turns out, the biggest reason that costs keep going up is not patient demand (in veterinary medicine, it would be client demand, of course), it’s differences in physician beliefs about how well a particular therapy works.

 Cowboys and Comforters

 Cowboy doctors go it alone, just like the name implies.
 They have their own rules and beliefs, and aren’t really constrained by the shackles of clinical evidence.
 They’ll justify a procedure by talking about the good results they get, even though they don’t have any objective evidence to show that they actually got good results.
 Some might even consider themselves medical pioneers of sorts.
-Now while it’s true that sometimes treatments can be effective before science and clinical guidelines catch up, here’s the thing: the Dartmouth group found no suggestion that the cowboy procedures – those that were adopted before the evidence was there – had any influence on clinical practice guidelines that came along later.
-That is, turns out that the pioneers weren’t really pioneering anything at all.
-It was more like they were out on a limb that wasn’t attached to a tree.
+While it’s certainly true that occasionally treatments can be effective before science and clinical guidelines catch up, here’s the thing: the Dartmouth group found no suggestion that the cowboy procedures – those that were adopted before the evidence was there – had any influence on clinical practice guidelines that came along later.
+It turns out that most of the time, medical “pioneers” aren’t really pioneering anything at all.
+It’s more like they’re out on a limb that’s not attached to a tree.

 So what makes a cowboy or a comforter?

-It seems to be an individuality thing.
 Veterinarians have a long history of going it on their own.
-Individuality is mostly a good thing, but it has it’s limits, for sure.
-But for a cowboy, It comes down to the assertion that he or she knows better than the current evidence (interestingly, according to the study, most cowboys are male).
+Take me; I’m in solo practice.
+Individuality is mostly a good thing, I think, but it has it’s limits, for sure.
+But for a cowboy, it’s more than that.
+Cowboys usually assert that he or she knows better than the current evidence (interestingly, according to the study, most cowboys are male).
 But the cold reality is that the Dartmouth researchers could find no evidence at all that these maverick practitioners actually get better results than those who are more conservative, that is, those who are led – and somewhat constrained – by the evidence.